List of ice cream varieties by country: France

 Plombières: almond extract, kirsch, and candied fruit.

 Vacherin glacé: a layer or two of meringue, topped with vanilla ice cream and raspberry sorbet and finished off with a Chantilly cream.

 Omelette norvégienne: sponge cake, ice cream and meringue, hot on the outside and iced on the inside.

 Germany

 One of the first well known Italian ice cream parlors (Eisdiele) was founded in Munich in 1879 and run by the Sarcletti family.
 This traditional family business was handed from generation to generation ever since.
-Since the 1920s, when many Italians immigrated and set up business, the traditional ice cream parlors became very popular.
+Since the 1920s, when a number of Italians immigrated and set up business, the traditional ice cream parlors became popular.
 A popular German ice cream dish is Spaghettieis, created by Dario Fontanella in the 1960s and made to look like a plate of spaghetti.

 About 80% percent of the ice cream sold in Germany is produced industrially, with the leading manufacturer being Unilever.
 About 17% is produced commercially and the remaining 3% is produced for the soft serve sector.
 In 2013, Germany had the largest market for ice cream in Europe at $2.7 billion revenue.